obserbot/teach-english-on-wechat/README.md

 Note that we do **NOT** hire teachers.
 We create the platform and facilities for online English classes on WeChat.
 If your courses are good enough, you would sell your lessons to students directly via our platform.

-## What to display for your profile and course?
+## How to apply for registration as a teacher?

+Please email the information below to **henryhu712 at gamil.com**

 ### Teacher profile